OBDS-Training/Help/content/en/docs/linux/files-and-directories/links/index.md

 ![Creating a hard link using the 'ln' command.](ln-hard.png)

+{{< alert icon="🛑" text="Do not create hard links on the CCB cluster.
+If you think you need a hard link, contact system administrators first to enquire. " />}}

 ## Creating soft links

 Soft links are created using the same command `ln` as hard links,